inseojang/alignJointAxes/README.md

 >      ※ You can drag and drop the joint object even if there is a path in the name.
 >      e.g.) |Hips|Spine (O)
 >      * <b>x, y, z rotation value</b> how much you want to rotate the joint
->    * Click the "Rotate joint" button, then you can see that the selected joint only rotates according to values of rotation without modifying other things.
+>    * Click the "<b>Rotate joint</b>" button, then you can see that the selected joint only rotates according to values of rotation without modifying other things.